 With this in mind, we need to be better prepared.
 We need to have hot water on the ready, so we'll bring it in a thermos.
 We need to set up faster so we can have dumplings on the ready.
-This will satisfy hungry customers while also avoiding giving them dumpling fresh out of the oil, which are greasy-looking.
+This will satisfy hungry customers while also avoiding giving them dumpling fresh out of the oil,

 And finally, we need a chicken dumpling.
 I don't know why we didn't think of this sooner, but when it comes to meat, people prefer chicken.
 There are plenty of people out there who just don't eat red meat, but will eat chicken in a heartbeat.
 How could we not realize this?